nathwill/word-count/README.md

 ### why?
-i put this together to dissuade myself from trying to guess ahead while learning to copy morse code.
+i put this together to dissuade myself from trying to guess ahead while learning to head-copy morse code.

 ### usage